Southern Alps: Flora

 The mountains are rich in flora with about 25% of the country's plant species being found above the treeline in alpine plant habitats and grassland with mountain beech forest at lower elevations (of the eastern side but not in Westland).
 The cold windswept slopes above the treeline are covered with areas of fellfield.
 To the east, the Alps descend to the Canterbury-Otago tussock grasslands.
-Plants adapted to the alpine conditions include woody shrubs like Hebe, Dracophyllum, and Coprosma, the conifer snow totara (Podocarpus nivalis) and Carex sedge grasses.
+Plants adapted to the alpine conditions include woody shrubs like Hebe, Dracophyllum, and Coprosma, the conifer snow tōtara (Podocarpus nivalis) and Carex sedge grasses.

 Fauna

 Wildlife of the mountains includes the endemic rock wren (Xenicus gilviventris).
-There are also a number of endemic insects adapted to these high altitudes especially flies, moths, beetles, and bees.
-The beech forests of the lower elevations are important habitat for two birds; the great spotted kiwi (Apteryx haastii) and the South Island kaka (Nestor meridionalis meridionalis).
-The Kea can be found in the forested foothills as well as higher, colder elevations.
+There are also a number of endemic insects adapted to these high altitudes, like flies, moths, beetles, bees, and the mountain stone wētā, which can freeze solid over winter to survive the alpine conditions.
+The beech forests of the lower elevations are important habitat for several birds, such as the great spotted kiwi (Apteryx haastii), the South Island kākā (Nestor meridionalis meridionalis), and the orange-fronted kākāriki (Cyanoramphus malherbi).
+The kea can be found in the forested foothills as well as higher, colder elevations.
 It is the world's only alpine parrot, and was once hunted as a pest.

 Threats and preservation

 The mountains are inaccessible and retain their natural vegetation.
-A large proportion of the range is well protected as part of various national parks, notably the Westland Tai Poutini National Park, Mount Aspiring National Park, and Aoraki / Mount Cook National Park or protected areas such as Lake Sumner Forest Park.
-Indigenous plant life is affected by introduced animals such as red deer (Cervus elaphus), chamois (Rupicapra rupicapra), and Himalayan tahr (Hemitragus jemlahicus) all of which have at times been targeted for culling, while the birds and reptiles are vulnerable to introduced predators.
+A large proportion of the range is well protected by national parks—notably the Westland Tai Poutini National Park, Mount Aspiring National Park, and Aoraki / Mount Cook National Park—or by protected areas such as Lake Sumner Forest Park.
+Indigenous plant life is affected by introduced animals such as red deer (Cervus elaphus), chamois (Rupicapra rupicapra), and Himalayan tahr (Hemitragus jemlahicus), all of which have at times been targeted for culling.
+Likewise, native birds and reptiles are vulnerable to introduced predators.